Tropical rainforest climate

-Tropical rainforests have a type of tropical climate (with an average temperature of at least 18 C in their coldest month) in which there is no dry season—all months have an average precipitation value of at least 60 mm.
-There are no distinct wet or dry seasons as rainfall is high throughout the months.
-One day in a tropical rainforest climate can be very similar to the next, while the change in temperature between day and night may be larger than the average change in temperature during the year.
+As the name implies, the most common biome within this climate is tropical rainforest.
+However, a significant portion of what is considered “tropical rainforest” lies in other A-type climates, and some regions in this climate are not forest but rather flooded grasslands and savannas.

 Equatorial climates and tropical trade-wind climates

 When tropical rainforest climates are more dominated by the Intertropical Convergence Zone (ITCZ) than the trade winds (and with no or rare cyclones), so usually located near the equator, they are also called equatorial climates.
 Otherwise, when they are more dominated by the trade winds than the ITCZ, they are called tropical trade-wind climates.
-In pure equatorial climates, the atmospheric pressure is almost constantly low so the horizontal pressure gradient is low.
-Consequently, the winds are rare and usually weak (except sea and land breezes in coastal areas) while in tropical trade-wind climates, often located at higher latitudes than the equatorial climates, the wind is almost permanent which incidentally explains why rainforest formations are impoverished compared to those of equatorial climates due to their necessary resistance to strong winds accompanying tropical disturbances.
+In pure equatorial climates, the atmospheric pressure is almost constantly low so the horizontal pressure gradient is low, and winds are rare and usually weak (except sea and land breezes in coastal areas).
+In tropical trade-wind climates, often located at higher latitudes than the equatorial climates, the wind is almost permanent, which leads to rainforests that are impoverished compared to those of equatorial climates, due to their necessary resistance to strong winds accompanying tropical disturbances.